pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

 ## Deploy the stack

-1. Deploy the full stack of solutions:
+1. Deploy the full stack of product containers:

   > For your initial deployment of the stack, we recommend you make no changes to the `docker-compose.yaml` file to ensure you have a successful first-time deployment.
 Any configuration changes you make will not be saved when you bring down the stack.
 For subsequent deployments, see **Saving your configuration changes**.